How To Handle A Parking Lot Accident Claim

 Most parking lots in the United States are considered private property, and most of these accidents are low-speed impacts.
 This means that, typically, parking lot accidents rarely result in significant bodily injury claims.
-This often influences police to decline your call for help, and it is increasingly likely that police will not respond to document the incident and damages.
+This often influences police to decline your call for help, and it is highly unlikely that police will respond to parking lot accident to document the incident, determine fault, etc.